jikaelgagnon/youtubeDownloader/README.md

 # youtubeDownloader
 My first Python project.
-It uses pytube for the back-end and tkinter for the GUI.
+It uses pytube for the backend and tkinter for the GUI.

 :triangular_flag_on_post: Before starting, go to line 98 and paste an absolute path for your desired download location :triangular_flag_on_post: